AndrewTweddle/fpinscala/README.md

 3. Nil: List[B] is necessary in fold calls to bind the return type.
 Just Nil is probably sufficient in the implementation as the type is already bound.
 4. In pattern matches, see if there is a way to make the last clause a "case _ => ...", as this ensures that all scenarios have been covered.
 5. See opportunities for using map or flatMap on an option by looking for pattern match expression where None maps to None, and Some(?) maps to an expression.
 If the result is a Some(expr) convert to map(expr).
 If the result can evaluate to Some or None, then use flatMap.
+6. In exercise 4.6, Left[E] and Right[A] only implement one type parameter, so one must typecast to Either[E,A] to get correct signature for map, flatMap, etc.

 ## Thoughts